 New York City resident, Erin Carpenter, is the brain behind Nude Barre, a company dedicated to helping women feel comfortable in their undergarments.
 Check out our interview with the 29-year-old boss as she shares her path to leadership and gives advice to aspiring female entrepreneurs.

-JESSICASIMIEN.COM: When did you have that “Aha moment” as and when you knew that you wanted to become an entrepreneur?
+JESSICASIMIEN.COM: When did you have that “Aha moment” when you knew that you wanted to become an entrepreneur?

 Erin Carpenter: I knew I wanted to be an entrepreneur since my early high school days.
 In high school and during my freshman year of college, I sold Mary Kay.
 I have always been a creative person but I enjoy building and creating things that are needed on the market, but are simple and practical.